chef/chef-web-docs/chef_master/source/resource_dsc_script.rst

 .. tag resources_common_powershell

 Windows PowerShell is a task-based command-line shell and scripting language developed by Microsoft.
-Windows PowerShell uses a document-oriented approach for managing Microsoft Windows-based machines, similar to the approach that is used for managing UNIX- and Linux-based machines.
+Windows PowerShell uses a document-oriented approach for managing Microsoft Windows-based machines, similar to the approach that is used for managing Unix and Linux-based machines.
 Windows PowerShell is `a tool-agnostic platform <http://technet.microsoft.com/en-us/library/bb978526.aspx>`_ that supports using Chef for configuration management.

 .. end_tag